subsquid-quests/ens-squid/README.md

 > [!TIP]
 > Do not worry if the squid fails: any progress it made is saved.
 Simply restart it if it happens.

-When done, stop the squid processor with Ctrl-C, then stop and remove the query gateway container with
+When done, stop the squid processor with Ctrl-C, then stop and remove the auxiliary containers with
 ```bash
 sqd down
 ```